 “I’ve already given up on being Frida Kahlo.”
 Sharalyn touched her lip.

 “Nothing, just a bad joke.”
 Sharalyn went to her room and fumbled through her bottom dresser drawer for her fleece hoodie.
 She stopped to outline one of the cowboys on the boy’s pajamas, an unworn pair she had kept all these years.
 The boy had refused to wear them because, he said, no one wears cowboys anymore.
-She knew even then that they had been a funny thing to keep, a thing without a scent or a memory.
-But it reminded her that his half-formed opinions had been buoys stretching across her path for five years.
-Not a brat, she’d always know that, just someone who knew what he’d wanted.
+She knew even then that they had been a funny thing to keep, without a scent or a memory.
+But they reminded her of what he’d been.
+Not a brat, just someone who could say what he’d wanted.

 He could have been anything.
 And then he was nothing.
-And so Sharalyn knew that she could not work her will on the world, that the world was having none of it.
+Sharalyn learned that she could not work her will on the world, that the world was having none of it.

 Sharalyn opened the front door and stepped into the cool breeze.
 There were few stars visible, but they were out there.